 Stage lighting is an art form.
 It’s used to illuminate a performance venue and make an impact on an event, giving visual direction and shaping the environment.
 From stage lighting setup to installation and types of systems, this post will provide the foundations of stage lighting that are helpful for anyone in the live performance space.

 The goal of stage lighting isn’t limited to one objective.
 Stage lighting can help you capture the audience’s attention and enhance a stage production in a number of ways.
 The right stage lighting can:

 To better understand the topic of stage lighting, it helps to familiarize yourself with some stage lighting names for items and concepts that commonly come up in this field:

-There are several types of lighting fixtures that are common in stage lighting design.
-Each type is designed for a unique purpose, so most stage lighting setups will include multiple types of lanterns.
+There are several types of stage lighting fixtures that are common in stage lighting design.
+Each type is designed for a unique purpose, so most stage lighting setups will include multiple types of stage lighting equipment or lanterns.
 These fixtures may include:

 An ellipsoidal reflector spotlight produces an intense, well-defined beam of light that is perfect for front lighting.
 You can adjust the focus with soft or sharp edges, use shutters to adjust the shape of the lighting and keep the light from bleeding into areas you want to remain dark.
 These lights can also hold gobos and gels so you can create patterns and colors with them.